jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 ## Step 1.
 Prepare Access to the PulseSensor Slot

 To install the PulseSensor, first we need to clear a path to the slot in the receiver.
-Pull excess strap through a receiver slot.
+Pull excess strap through the first receiver slot.
 Loop this strap back over the receiver so it is no longer blocking the front.
 No part of the strap should now be blocking access.